Dona Dumitru Siminică

-Dona Dumitru Siminică (1926–1979) was a Romanian violinist and singer of lăutar music.
+Dona Dumitru Siminică (13 September 1926 – 27 November 1979) was a Romanian violinist and singer of lăutărească music.
 He recorded prolifically for the Romanian state record label Electrecord from the late 1950s until the end of his life.

 Biography

-Siminică was born on 13 September 1926 in Teiș near Târgoviște, a small city not far from Bucharest, Romania.
+Siminică was born in Teiș near Târgoviște, a small villages not far from Bucharest, Romania.
 He was the son of a Roma violinist named Nicolae Siminică, from whom he also learned to play the violin.
 His father also worked in construction, a trade which Dona Dumitru trained in as well.
 It was to work in construction that the family relocated to Bucharest.